learnk8s/learnk8s.io/src/terraformAks/content.md

 curl <ip of the load balancer>
 ```

-The command should return the same `404 - default backend`.
+The command should return the same `default backend - 404`.

 _Everything is exactly the same, so what's the advantage of using a single Terraform file?_

-## Cloning the clusters
+## Cloning the cluster

 The beauty of Terraform is that you can use the same code to generate several cluster with a different name.